 Creating a symbol in the gCADPlus way

-When developing new planting symbols for gCADPlus, aim to keep the file size less than 5Ok.
+When developing new planting symbols for gCADPlus, aim to keep the file size below 50 KB.
 We have found that the best way to keep the symbol file size small is to build the symbol using closed polylines with a fill.
-Avoiding point and linear gradients in closed polylines is good practice as this can dramatically slow down the performance of gCADPlus when used in plant symbols.
+Avoiding point and linear gradients in closed polylines is good practice, as this can dramatically slow down the performance of gCADPlus when used in plant symbols.

-Tip: Avoid the temptation to explode a polyline as this can create huge numbers of vertices as shown around the border of a Campanula flower in the figure below; carrying many vertices makes for drawings with unnecessarily large file sizes.
+Tip: Avoid the temptation to explode a polyline, as this can create huge numbers of vertices, as shown around the border of a Campanula flower in the figure below; carrying many vertices makes for drawings with unnecessarily large file sizes.

 The steps